What are the symptoms of a clogged heater core?

 Heater core functionality

-Before we diagnose the problem, it’s important to understand how it all works.
-The heater core may be a part of the air conditioning system, but it relies on using hot circulating engine coolant to deliver heated air into the cabin or for defogging.
+Before diving into the symptoms, it helps to understand how a heater core works.
+While it’s part of the air conditioning system, its primary role is to use hot engine coolant to deliver warm air into the cabin or defog the windscreen.

 If heating is desired, the air is directed through the heater core.
 If cooling is desired, the air is directed through the evaporator instead which is cooled by refrigerant.